thursby/themetest/README.md

     'wp_path': "/var/www/themes-site.test",
     'wp_url': 'https://themes-site.test/', # include /
-    'report_category_id': '2', # The ID of the target category for theme report posts 'rundown_category_id': '3', # The ID of the rundown category 'dbhost': 'db_hostname',
+    'report_category_id': '2', # The ID of the target category for theme report posts 'report_user_id': '3', # The ID of the author for reports 'rundown_category_id': '3', # The ID of the rundown category 'rundown_user_id': '2', # The ID of the author for rundown 'dbhost': 'db_hostname',
     'dbname': 'db_name',
     'dbuser': 'db_username',